Submit workloads via Rancher

 - Each workload must be annotated with a project name and will receive resources according to the defined quota for the project and the currently running Workloads

 - Login to Rancher with your user name and password

 Click on the top left menu, go to the company's assigned cluster and default Rancher project (not to be confused with a Run:AI project)

 - Choose StatefulSet set for a build workload or Job for a train workload

 - Select a Kubernetes Namespace (or remain with "default")

 - Build workloads will typically require the assignment of TCP ports, for example, to externalize a jupyter notebook or a PyCharm editor.
 Select the ports that you want to expose.
 For each port select:

 - The internal port used by the software you want to connect to (e.g. Juypter notebook uses 8888 by default)

 - The type of load balancer you want to use.
-For cloud environments this would typically be a Layer-4 load balancer.
-On-premise environments depend on the how your cluster was installed.
+For cloud a environment this would typically be a Layer-4 load balancer.
+On-premise environments depend on how your cluster was installed.

 - Select a listening port which would be the external port you access through.
 Some load balancing solutions allow a random port.